tstuefe/JEP387/review/guide/review-guide.md

 	`VirtualSpaceList::Metachunk* allocate_root_chunk();`

-    This carves out a new root chunk (a chunk of of 4M) from the reserved space and hands it to the caller.
-This operation is independent on any committed/uncommitted notion.
-Memory below this chunk does not have to be, and often is not, committed.
+    This carves out a new root chunk (a chunk of of 4M) from the reserved space and hands it to the caller (nothing is committed yet, this is purely reserved memory).

 - "commit this range"

 	`VirtualSpaceNode::ensure_range_is_committed()`

-    Memory is divided into "commit granules".
-This is the basic unit of committing/uncommitting.
-Only this subsystem knows about these.

-    The subsystem knows which granules are committed - it keeps the commit state of granules in a bitmask.

-    In contrast to old Metaspace, the committed areas do not have to be contiguous.
-Any granule can be committed or uncommitted independent from their neighbors.

-    Upper layers can request that a given address range should be committed.
-Subsystem figures out which commit granules are affected and makes sure those are committed.
+    Upper layers can request that a given arbitrary address range should be committed.
+Subsystem figures out which granules are affected and makes sure those are committed.
 This may be fully or partly a NOOP if the range is already committed.

-	When committing, subsystem honors limits (either GC threshold or MaxMetaspaceSize).
+	When committing, subsystem honors limits (via commit limiter).

 - "uncommit this range"